Zoey-2029/Gomoku-in-Matlab/README.md

 ## Game mode
 There are three levels of difficulty in this game
-* easy:
+* Easy:
-In this mode, computer tries to stop the player from winning by randomly selecting one of the eight neighbors of the previously placed white chess.
+in this mode, computer tries to stop the player from winning by randomly selecting one of the eight neighbors of the previously placed white chess.
-* medium:
+* Medium:
-Computer scans the board and look for the longest sequence of white chess and block it.
+computer scans the board and look for the longest sequence of white chess and block it.
-* hard:
+* Hard:
-Now the computer will try to build a longer sequnce of black chess while defensing against the player.
+now the computer will try to build a longer sequnce of black chess while defensing against the player.